Hizbul Mujahideen: Decline

 Riyaz Naikoo, who was chief operations commander.
 He was killed on 6 May 2020.
 He was organization's longest serving field commander.

 On 10 May 2020, Gazi Haider (aka Saifullah and Saif-ul-Islam Mir) was appointed the new chief operations commander.
 He was formerly the district commander of Hizbul Mujahideen in Pulwama.
 Soon after, on 19 May 2020, Ashraf Sehrai's son, Junaid Sehrai, a commander in the organization, was killed by Indian security forces.
 On 1 November 2020, Ghazi Haider was killed in an operation, in Srinagar by Indian security forces, thus wiping out all the major and important commanders of hizbul Mujahideen.
-After his death, the organization has been mount any attack and has fell into redundancy.
+After his death, the organization hasn't been mount any attack and has fell into redundancy.